MaterializeInc/materialize/doc/developer/README.md

 * [demos.md](demos.md) explains the two tiers of demos in this codebase and how to add a new one.

+* Our diagnostics guide is a work in progress.
+The sections we have so far are themselves works in progress.
+Feel free to add to them if you think up of something useful.
+  * [diagnostic-queries.md](diagnostic-queries.md) has queries to find the specific, problematic Timely/Differential operators.
+  * [diagnostic-questions.md](diagnostic-questions.md) is a checklist of
+    higher-level things to look for and think about if something is not working as expected.

 * [guide.md](guide.md) walks you through hacking on this codebase and our development philosophy.